aw449/Triple-Agonist-Peptide-Therapeutics-for-Metabolic-Disease/README.md

 ## Contact

-For questions and collaborations, please contact [contact-email].
+For questions and collaborations, please contact awong16@illinois.edu.

 ---